telekom/pubsub-horizon-polaris/README.md

 Horizon Polaris serves as the circuit breaker within the [Horizon ecosystem](https://github.com/telekom/pubsub-horizon).
 It ensures the redelivery of failed events by periodically checking the availability of a customer's endpoint using HEAD or GET requests.
 When the endpoint becomes available again, all events for that customer and endpoint with the status `WAITING` are getting republished and can be picked up by Comet or Pulsar redelivery.

+> **Note:** Polaris is an essential part of the Horizon ecosystem.
+Please refer to [documentation of the entire system](https://github.com/telekom/pubsub-horizon) to get the full picture.

 ## Prerequisites
 For the optimal setup, ensure you have:

 - A running instance of Kafka
 - Access to a Kubernetes cluster on which the `Subscription` (subscriber.horizon.telekom.de) custom resource definition has been registered

 ## Building Polaris